 How will I be assessed?

-You are required to successfully complete a Computer Based Assessment for each unit detailed above, plus a Synoptic Assessment at the end of the year.
+You are required to successfully complete a Computer Based Assessment for each unit detailed above.

 Progress on to the Professional Diploma in Accounting (L4).

 Text book purchases are required for this course at an approximate cost of £90.
 Additional revision books are also available.
 These books can be purchased through any online bookstore, or direct from the publishers using details that will be provided nearer the time.